drBenway/pixi-vn-wiki/start/labels.md

 ## Next Step

-To execute the next step you must call the `GameStepManager.runNextStep()` function.
+To execute the next step you must execute the `GameStepManager.runNextStep()` function.

 ```typescript
 GameStepManager.runNextStep()